muzy/MicroMoody/README.md

 ## temperature sensor

 Enabled by `-DTEMPERATURE`.
 Disables I2C and fading.
+Not finished yet.

 Uses the LED to display the current ambient temperature, blue means cold, red means warm.